DeepakM025/HackIdeas/README.md

 Take a pull from git or download zip

-and run npm install in the project base
+And run npm install in the project base

-after that run npm start
+After that run npm start

 ### How it works -

 By default it will land on login page on load.

 You can use any text or number with maximum length 5 to login ex: "12345" or "hdd12".

-Since i am using localstorage as my database you cannot see pre filled data so you have to create a data by clicking "CREATE YOUR HACKIDEA" button
+Since i am using localstorage as my database you cannot see pre filled data so you have to create a data by clicking "CREATE YOUR HACKIDEA" button.

 Post that you will see a form with title, tags and description inputs.
-You can fill them and submit To use the predefined tags that you see below in red color you just have to click on it.
+You can fill them and submit.

+To use the predefined tags that you see below in red color you just have to click on it.

-And to add new tag of your own you need to fill that input and click add button. to remove tag click on the filled tag which is in green color.
+And to add new tag of your own you need to fill that input and click add button.

+To remove tag click on the filled tag which is in green color.

 And click on HACKIDEA logo to come to dashboard you will get to see your record with timestamp and your logged in ID.

-You can upvote by clicking upvote button. to logout you can use logout button right side of navbar.
+You can upvote by clicking upvote button.

+To logout you can use logout button right side of navbar.

-Please note :
+### Please note :

 I did this in 2 days post office hours.

 I do not have experience in TDD so i didn't try and mess it up.

 I always think i can do better and my best yet to come.